home » photo, 35mm slide & negative scanning services reviews

 Packing Your Items for Scanning

-The sites recommend that you put your negatives and their envelopes into plastic sleeves or ziploc bags and clearly label each sheet or bag with your name and subject matter.
+The comapny recommends that you put your negatives and their envelopes into plastic sleeves or ziploc bags and clearly label each sheet or bag with your name and subject matter.
 Slides can be rubber banded together or kept in slide boxes.
 Pack your pictures and slides carefully.
 A sturdy shipping box is strongly recommended.
 A padded envelope is not enough protection.
-Both sites have detailed information about how to package your items, how their scanning process works, and even info on how to protect printed photos.

 Ordering Your Scans

-Both services have straightforward online ordering processes.
-Fill out the self-explanatory online order form, which clearly explains the process including shipping, how you want to receive your photos (i.e. DVD, hard drive).
-Both ask you to estimate your order quantity; you don't have to be exact.
-ScanCafe will ask for 50% payment at time of order.
-Once your images are scanned, you will be able to review them online and reject up to 50% of the images.
+Typically you fill out an online order form, which explains the process including shipping, how you want to receive your photos (i.e. DVD, hard drive).
+You'' be asked to estimate your order quantity; you don't have to be exact.
+You may be asked for a partial upfront payment; the amount may depend on the size of your order.
+Once your images are scanned, you will be able to review them onlines.
 ScanDigital offers a discounted prepay plan for 1000 images or more.

-Both ScanCafe and ScanDigital have a partnership with UPS whereby as part of the order process you can print a shipping label on your computer and drop your box at a UPS pickup location.
+As part of the order process you can print a shipping label on your computer and drop your box at a UPS pickup location.
 You'll have a tracking number for your package which provides a safe, easy way to ship and track your package without fear of it getting lost.
 You will receive emails advising that your items have been received.
-Both companies provide online tracking systems so you know the status of your order from the time it leaves your hands to receipt at their facility to scanning status to return shipment.
-While it can hard to let your precious memories out of your hands, both companies have strong security measures in place.
-ScanCafe offers a $1000 guarantee if your scanning order gets lost or damaged.
-As far as I know, they are the only company to offer this.
+There is an online tracking system so you know the status of your order from the time it leaves your hands to receipt at their facility to scanning status to return shipment.

 Scanning Process